-The stabilised pavement shall be composed of a combination of soil and binder uniformly mixed, moistened and compacted in accordance with this Specification and shaped to conform to the lines, grades, thicknesses and typical cross-sections shown on the plans, or as directed by the Engineer.
+The stabilised pavement shall be composed of a combination of various pavement materials uniformly mixed, moistened and compacted in accordance with this Specification and shaped to conform to the lines, grades, thicknesses and typical cross-sections shown on the plans, or as directed by the Engineer.

-Stabilisation shall be undertaken by using the equipment described in this specification with a minimum of two mixing operations to ensure sufficient uniformity of the binder in the pavement material.
-The stabilised pavement shall be cured prior to sealing with asphalt or final seal.
+Stabilisation shall be undertaken by using the equipment described in this specification with a minimum of one mixing operation to ensure sufficient uniformity of the pavement material.